 1. Think of your online communications in offline terms

 One of the best ways to get an idea of how you’re communicating online is to think of it in offline terms.
 Would you walk up to a stranger and launch straight into a business pitch?
 If not, then you probably shouldn’t only tweet about your latest offering.
 Would you attempt to build a relationship by only talking about yourself?
-If not, then your Facebook presence shouldn’t simply be a greatest hits playlist of your business.
+If not, then your Facebook presence shouldn’t simply be the greatest hits playlist of your business.

 This doesn’t mean you can never use your online presence to talk about your business.
 It just means that building connections and promoting your business online needs to be more human.
-Imagine a customer walks into your brick and mortar store.
+Imagine a customer walks into your brick-and-mortar store.
 First, you ask them how their day is going and figure out what they’re looking for.
-Then you show them to the shelf of products that can solve their problems.
+Then you show them the shelf of products that can solve their problems.
 Build relationships and provide value first, then you can offer your connections the services and products they really need.

 2. Bring something to the table

 Just like you would in any offline relationship, your online communications need to offer value.
-Especially when you’re building a business network and talking to (potential) customers, bringing something to the table will enable you stand out and develop relationships that are actually meaningful.
+Especially when you’re building a business network and talking to (potential) customers, bringing something to the table will enable you to stand out and develop relationships that are actually meaningful.
 As Mark Schaefer explains on Social Media Today, “Offer true helpfulness and real value.
 Actionable relationships are earned, not bought.
 We’re not idiots.
 We know when we’re being used.”
 And you definitely don’t want your customers or connections to feel like that.